What is a Person with a Disability?

 HABC may suggest an alternate accommodation from the one you requested.
 The decision on whether an accommodation is approved will be based on:

-If at anytime you feel your request is not being processed appropriately, you have the right to file a complaint with the HABC's 504 Coordination Office.
-You may also obtain a copy of the Reasonable Accommodation Policy and Procedures from the Housing Application Office, from the 504 Coordination Office or you may download it here.
+If at any time you feel your request is not being processed appropriately, you have the right to file a complaint with the HABC's 504 Coordination Office.
+You may also obtain a copy of the Reasonable Accommodation Policy and Procedures from the 504 Coordination Office or you may download it here.
 Residents may obtain a copy of the policy from their Housing Managers.

 Additionally, you have the right to seek assistance from or, if you feel you have been the victim of discrimination, file a complaint with the following agencies: